 In Shopify any number of variants can be added to a product.
-The most common variants are Size and Color.
-A SKU and UPC should be saved for every possible combination: Large Blue, Small Blue, Extra Small Blue, Large Red, Small Red, etc.
+A UPC should be saved for every possible combination: Large Blue, Small Blue, Extra Small Blue, Large Red, Small Red, etc.

-For larger catalogs, you'll likely want to import the barcode data using Shopify's CSV import option if you have your barcodes available in a spreadsheet.
+For larger catalogs with many missing barcodes, you'll likely want to import the barcode data using Shopify's CSV import option if you have your barcodes available in a spreadsheet.

 If you're not sure how many items have a UPC saved, you can get a quick overview of all the product data by exporting it to a CSV or XLS file and viewing it in Google Sheets, Excel, or similar.
 Any time you are working with barcode values in a spreadsheet it is important that you let the app know that the barcode column contains "text" rather than numbers.
 Selecting the "text" data type will prevent leading 0's from being dropped and prevent barcodes from being converted to scientific notation.
 More on this here.

-Once each item (and variant) that you sell in Shopify has a unique SKU and UPC assigned, your product setup is complete.
-If all of your physical products have UPC codes on them you're ready to begin scanning.
-If not, each will need to be barcoded.
+Once each item (and variant) that you sell in Shopify has a unique SKU assigned, your product setup is complete.